 The Yankees were already 11 games into the 1961 season by the time Roger Maris hit the first of his record-breaking 61 home runs.
 Mantle already had 7 home runs by that time and the "M&M Boys" would wage a spirited war throughout the 1961 season.

 On June 17, 1978, "Louisiana Lightning", Ron Guidry would strike out 18 against the California Angels, setting an American League Record by a left-hander.
 The record that the southpaw from down South broke had been set in 1916 by a young Boston Red Sox hurler named George Herman Ruth.
 On July 2, 1978, Guidry hurled the Yankees to a 3-2 decision over the Tigers at the Stadium.
 The win upped Guidry's record to 13-0 for the season, the best start ever for a Yankees' pitcher.
 The Louisiana southpaw would finish with a brilliant 25-3 record for the year and a league-leading 1.74 era.
-A season like that for a Yankee would generally yield an excellent business cash advance in the future!
+A season like that for a Yankee would generally yield an excellent payday for the future!

 Many a home run had been hit in "The House that Ruth Built", but never had anyone put one into the seats in dead centerfield...until Mickey Mantle, on June 21, 1955 in a game with the Kansas City A's.
 Over the years dead centerfield at Yankee Stadium had been not-so-affectionately known as "Death Valley".
 But "The Mick" put one into the ninth row, dead center, a mighty blast that was measured at 486'.
 Mantle would be the American League home run king in 1955, and again in 1956, 1958, and 1960.